The macroscopic shape of Gelfand-Tsetlin patterns and free probability: Basic properties of random surfaces and Gelfand--Tsetlin surfaces

 as required. \end{proof}

-Our next result says that $c$-spaced functions defined on the boundaries of sets can be extended to $c$-spaced functions globally; in particular, in this situation we always have the lower bound on the Gelfand--Tsetlin integral established in the previous lemma.
+Our next result says that $c$-increasing functions on boundaries of sets may always be extended to their interiors; in particular, in this situation we always have the lower bound on the Gelfand--Tsetlin integral established in the previous lemma.